KCB Coronavirus Update

 - Kansas City Ballet School Spring Performance, May 14

 - All School and Studio classes through May 17

 - All Community Engagement and Education events until further notice

 - ROAD Residency classes and Road Rally month through May

 - R.O.A.D.
 Scholarship Program Classes through April 30

 - R.O.A.D.
 Scholars Showcase on May 1

 - All additional auxiliary events, including KCB Guild, BARRE KC, and donor events until further notice

-Ticket holders to canceled paid events can choose from these two options: (Click Button Below)
+Ticket holders to canceled paid events can donate their tickets: (Click Button Below)

 As a valued member of our Kansas City Ballet family, you can appreciate the impact of cancellations on our financial health.
 As a nonprofit arts organization, Kansas City Ballet resources are put to the test during a civil emergency like this one.
 We are asking you to consider donating the cost of your tickets as a gift to KCB, for which we will gratefully issue you a tax receipt.